 '''

+. ~/weblate-env/bin/activate

-. ~/weblate-env/bin/activate pip install -e weblate-src
+pip install -e weblate-src

 '''

 - 4. Copy weblate/settings_example.py to weblate/settings.py. - 5.
 Adjust the values in the new settings.py file to your liking.
-You can stick with shipped example for testing purposes, but you will want changes for production setup, see Adjusting configuration. - 6.
+You will need to provide at least the database credentials and Django secret key, but you will want more changes for production setup, see Adjusting configuration. - 6.
 Create the database used by Weblate, see Database setup for Weblate. - 7.
 Build Django tables, static files and initial data (see Filling up the database and Serving static files):